King Round Robin

 Mirroring is super crucial to me: If you want me to evaluate an arg, it must be in BOTH summary and FF.

 I'm fine with progressive PF- I think that policy action resolutions give fiat, and I don't have a problem w plans or CPs.
-PFers have a hard time understanding how to make a CP competitive- please make perms if they aren't.
-Theory, Kritiks, and DAs are fine too.
+Theory, Kritiks, Tricks, and DAs are fine too.
 If you wanna see how I evaluate these, see my LD paradigm below.
+PLEASE extend and weigh these just like you would with a normal substantive argument.
+Every part of them should be extended.

 Please have a cut version of your cards; I will be annoyed if they are paraphrased with no cut version available because this is how teams so often get away with the misrepresentation of evidence which skews the round.